-On April 4th 1990, my Dad drove me to the airport to head off for bootcamp in the Air Force.
-At the time, I had no idea what the future held, however, I knew it was the best thing for RJ.
+On April 4th, 1990, my Dad drove me to the airport to head off for Bootcamp in the Air Force.
+I had no idea what the future held; however, I knew it was the best thing for RJ.
 The AF changed me in so many positive ways.

-First, it gave me a sense of purpose which carried over into my business life to be be driven an find a sense of purpose.
+First, it gave me a sense of purpose, which carried over into my business life to be driven and find a purpose.

-I analyze problems and situations to get a quick assessment and to figure the best way to resolve them.
-I don’t go into long drag out meetings where everybody wants to talk and discuss things ad nauseum.
-I just work closely with a few people who are the central players and figure things out with them and then act on it.
+I analyze problems and situations to get a quick assessment and figure out the best way to resolve them.
+I don’t go into long drag out meetings where everybody wants to talk and discuss things at nauseum.
+I work closely with a few central players who figure things out with them and then act on it.
 Actions speak louder than words.

 However, the biggest learning from the AF is my worldview.
-I grew up relatively sheltered in a middle class white neighborhood.
-No exposure to any other races, classes, or any idea of things that people do to each other, I had no concept of racism, or true poverty, even widespread ignorance or intolerance because I had no exposure to it.
+I grew up relatively sheltered in a middle-class white neighborhood.
+I had no exposure to any other races, classes, or ideas that people do to each other.
+I had no concept of racism, or true poverty, even widespread ignorance or intolerance because I had no exposure to it.

 The AF taught me how to deal with, get along with and accept everyone as a human being - I definitely would have a completely different world view and not be able to work with and accept people the way I do.
 I can go into any job I get and deal with pretty much anyone and get my job done because of what the military taught me.

-Like David with rock in hand, I exited ready for giants, because of this foundation!
-Thank you United States Air Force!
+Like David with a rock in hand, I exited ready for giants because of this foundation!
+Thank you, United States Air Force!

 The second piece of the foundation was set in the United States Air Force.